Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-messenger-setup.md

 If you deployed your bot on `https://example.com/`, your Messenger Bot webhook is `https://example.com/webhooks/messenger` with the default settings.

-### Set up Webhook and Enable Subscriptions by Command
+### Set Up Webhook and Enable Subscriptions by Command

 You can set your webhook by the command below.